1. Home

 Although not much can be done to eliminate off-property features (such as neighboring buildings or trees), technologies like micro-inverters and power optimizers can help minimize the impact of shade on a solar energy system’s total production efficiency.

-Several roof-racking methods are used today that enable solar panels to be installed on most modern roofing materials, including an asphalt shingle roof, clay tile roof, tar and gravel roof, standing seam roof, and a metal roof.
-With the exception of highly flammable substances like wood shingles or thatch roofing, most roof materials can safely accommodate the solar panel installation process.
+With the exception of highly flammable substances such as wood shingles or thatch roofing, most roof materials can safely accommodate the solar panel installation process.

-As solar panels require a flat open space to occupy, any obstructions or inconsistencies on your roof surface may limit the buildable size of your solar array.
+Any obstructions or inconsistencies on your roof surface may limit the buildable size of your solar array.
 Common roof obstructions include HVAC vents, window dormers, and chimneys, and most municipalities have rules against installing panels within a certain distance of building edges.

-In general, the best roof shape for solar panels is a flat, rectangular shape without a lot of obstructions, pitches, or other restrictions.
+In general, the best roof shape for solar panels is a rectangular shape without a lot of obstructions, pitches, or other restrictions.

 See how much you can save by going solar with Palmetto